Cyfrin/moccasin/docs/source/core_concepts/named_contracts.rst

 Named Contracts
 ###################

 One of the major differentiators between moccasin and other smart contract development tools is more flexible and powerful scripting.
-One of the such cabailities is built in :doc:`fixtures </core_concepts/testing/fixtures>` and :doc:`named contracts </core_concepts/named_contracts>`.
+One of the such cabailities :doc:`named contracts </core_concepts/named_contracts>`.

 **Named contracts allow you to define deployment scripts, addresses by chain, fixtures settings for testing, and more.**